sanjaykumarmsk/Realtime-Chat-Application-/Realtime Chat Application/README.md

 A simple chat application written in AngularJS - using SockJS (not using server-side socket library such as Socket.io).

--- For a complete overview of the project and features, see http://selmanh.github.io/angularjs-chat/

-## About

-Currently, I am working on my Master's degree final project (Chrome Application - soon to be published on Chrome Store, you can find the source code here: [link](https://github.com/Selmanh/smart-read)) and one of my assignments was to develop a multi-player word guessing game.

-While I was looking for options to create a multi-player game with chat support in AngularJS, I realized that, in so many projects, NodeJS was serving the AngularJS application using ExpressJS as a web application framework, and it was using server-side socket libraries such as Socket.IO.

-After carefully considering a few other alternatives, I decided to use SockJS which doesn't force to serve AngularJS files from the server.
-After playing around with it, I thought it might be useful for others to have a working application that use both AngularJS and SockJS and decided to create this application.

 ## Details

 I created a NodeJS server for this project.
 SockJS has implementations for other langugages as well, see https://github.com/sockjs.